CammyJR/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This folder gives us a walkthrough of some shell variables expansions Task 1 created a script that creates an alias with a specified name and value.
+This folder gives us a walkthrough of some shell variables expansions Task 0 creates a script that creates an alias with a specified name and value.
+Task 1 creates a script that prints hello user, where user is the current Linux user.